Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Abstract

 \section{Abstract}

-Consider the task of tensor estimation, i.e. estimating a low-rank 3-order $n \times n \times n$ tensor from noisy observations of randomly chosen entries in the sparse regime.
-We introduce a generalization of the collaborative filtering algorithm for sparse tensor estimation and argue that it achieves sample complexity that nearly matches the conjectured computationally efficient lower bound on the sample complexity.
+Consider the task of estimating a 3-order $n \times n \times n$ tensor from noisy observations of randomly chosen entries in the sparse regime.
+We introduce a similarity based collaborative filtering algorithm for estimating a tensor from sparse observations and argue that it achieves sample complexity that nearly matches the conjectured computationally efficient lower bound on the sample complexity for the setting of low-rank tensors.
 Our algorithm uses the matrix obtained from the flattened tensor to compute similarity, and estimates the tensor entries using a nearest neighbor estimator.
-We prove that the algorithm recovers the tensor with maximum entry-wise error and mean-squared-error (MSE) decaying to $0$ as long as each entry is observed independently with probability $p = \Omega(n^{-3/2 + \extra})$ for any arbitrarily small $\extra > 0$.
+We prove that the algorithm recovers a finite rank tensor with maximum entry-wise error (MEE) and mean-squared-error (MSE) decaying to $0$ as long as each entry is observed independently with probability $p = \Omega(n^{-3/2 + \extra})$ for any arbitrarily small $\extra > 0$.
+More generally, we establish robustness of the estimator, showing that when arbitrary noise bounded by $\bpert \geq 0$ is added to each observation, the estimation error with respect to MEE and MSE degrades by ${\sf poly}(\bpert)$.
+Consequently, even if the tensor may not have finite rank but can be approximated within $\bpert \geq 0$ by a finite rank tensor, then the estimation error converges to ${\sf poly}(\bpert)$.
 Our analysis sheds insight into the conjectured sample complexity lower bound, showing that it matches the connectivity threshold of the graph used by our algorithm for estimating similarity between coordinates.